yandex-cloud/terraform-provider-yandex/docs/resources/storage_bucket_grant.md

 # yandex_storage_bucket_grant (Resource)

-Allows management of grants of an existing [Yandex Cloud Storage Bucket](https://yandex.cloud/docs/storage/concepts/bucket).
+Allows management of grants on an existing [Yandex Cloud Storage Bucket](https://yandex.cloud/docs/storage/concepts/bucket).

 ~> By default, for authentication, you need to use [IAM token](https://yandex.cloud/docs/iam/concepts/authorization/iam-token) with the necessary permissions.

 ~> Alternatively, you can provide [static access keys](https://yandex.cloud/docs/iam/concepts/authorization/access-key) (Access and Secret).
 To generate these keys, you will need a Service Account with the appropriate permissions.

-This resource *must not* be used in conjunction with `yandex_storage_bucket` or they will conflict over what your policy should be.

-This resource should be used for managing [Primitive roles](https://yandex.cloud/en-ru/docs/storage/security/#primitive-roles) only.
+This resource should be used for managing [Primitive roles](https://yandex.cloud/docs/storage/security/#primitive-roles) only.

 ## Example usage